core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Furthermore, if the used encryption algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.

-   On the other hand, proof of group membership is ensured by the strict management of the group keying material (see {{sec-group-key-management}}).
+   On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
 That is, the group is rekeyed in case of nodes' leaving, and the current group members are informed of former group members.
 Thus, a current group member owning the latest group keying material does not own the public key of any former group member.

-   This allows a recipient endpoint to rely on the owned public keys to confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
+   This allows a recipient endpoint to rely on the owned public keys, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.

 * Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
 Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}}).
 This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.